vassiliphilippov/erct-papers/_papers/18-duflo-dupac-kremer-2015-kenya-contract-teachers.md

   t:
     met: true
     explanation: >-
-      They implemented the program for at least 18 months, easily surpassing the minimum term requirement.
+      The intervention was implemented for substantially more than one academic term.
     quote: >-
-      “All but two of the 70 schools… had a contract teacher in place by early May 2005… data on test scores were collected in November 2006…” (pp. 94, 97)
+      “All but two of the 70 schools… had a contract teacher in place by early May 2005… just before the program ended (November 2006).” (pp. 94, 97)
     analysis: >-
-      The program spanned from May 2005 through November 2006, covering multiple school terms and lasting over a year and a half.
+      The program started in early May 2005 and ran until November, spanning roughly 18–19 months (over five school terms).
 Thus, criterion T is met.
   d:
     met: true
     explanation: >-